palantir/foundry-platform-python/docs/v2/Admin/Group.md

     auth=foundry.UserTokenAuth(...), hostname="example.palantirfoundry.com"
 )

-# Dict[AttributeName, AttributeValues] | A map of the Group's attributes.
+# typing.Dict[AttributeName, AttributeValues] | A map of the Group's attributes.
 Attributes prefixed with "multipass:" are reserved for internal use by Foundry and are subject to change.
 attributes = {
     "multipass:givenName": ["John"],
     "multipass:familyName": ["Smith"],